 If you have any questions, give us a call today!
 Our Tulsa Audiologists are happy to answer your questions!

-6. How to take care of your hearing aids Tulsa
+6. How to take care of your custom hearing aids Tulsa

 If you’re one of the millions of Americans who wear hearing aids, it’s important to know how to properly take care of them.
 Here are a few tips: